 SweetRice CMS Exploitation | LazyAdmin TryHackMe

-A lazy sysadmin is a goldmine for an attacker.
-LazyAdmin is proof: find the breadcrumbs they left behind, and you’ll walk a straight line to root.
-This box is a surgical exercise in classic exploitation—misconfigured CMS, exposed backups, sloppy upload validation, and a laughable Perl-to-root escalation path.
-If you’re hunting for OSCP-ready muscle memory, this one will sharpen your instincts.
+A lazy sysadmin is a goldmine.
+LazyAdmin proves it: breadcrumbs left behind turn into a straight line to root.
+This box is an exercise in classic exploitation — misconfigured CMS, exposed backups, poor upload validation, and a trivial Perl-to-root escalation.

 nmap -sC -sV -oN init-scan 10.10.80.64